patridom92/first_project_bootcamp/README.md

-First projects from the Data Science Bootcamp I did
+This repository contains some of the projects I did from my Data Science Bootcamp